jasminearnold/jasminearnold/README.md

 - 👋 Hi, I’m @jasminearnold
 - 👀 I’m interested in front end development
-- 🌱 I’m currently learning fullstack through Reskill Americans
+- 🌱 I’m currently self-studying to learn fullstack
 - 💞️ I’m looking to collaborate on any and all projects
 - 📫 How to reach me: jasmine.arnold@icloud.com